KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 - Rating number 5 has 466,125 reviews which makes up 67% of all the reviews.
 - Rating number 2 has 20,473 reviews which makes up only 3% of all the reviews.

-### Question 2: From the distribution of sentiments chart, what are the number of reviews for each sentiment?
-Which has the most reviews?
+### Question 2: From the distribution of sentiments chart, what are the total number of reviews for each sentiment?
 ![Q2](https://github.com/KHard2Bme/Waze_Review_Sentiment_Analysis/assets/146769989/a8cc75bd-71df-455c-821a-29cd2e619d7f)

 - The positive sentiment has a total of 472,194 reviews which equates to 68% of all reviews.